 The stock fonts in your Linux desktop may not look good or satisfy your requirements.
-You might want to add new fonts in your Linux distribution.
-In this brief guide, let me show you how to add fonts in Fedora Linux distribution.
+You might want to install new fonts in your Linux distribution.
+In this brief guide, let me show you how to add fonts in Fedora Linux system.

 In general, fonts play an important role in designing.
 They add value to your text.
 It helps the readers to perceive information from the text.